Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Results

 \begin{quote} ``A lot of these tools, like ChatGPT and whatnot, are so big that, if I end up having a problem, everybody else will have a problem, too.
 So they're big enough that I feel fairly safe using it.
-But if there's a name that seems suspicious to me, or not very big, and I haven't heard of it, then I'd be very skeptical to try it, so I just wouldn't even go for it.
+But if there's a name that seems suspicious to me [...]
+I just wouldn't even go for it.
 Reputable names are how I focus on being safe and secure, mostly.'' \end{quote}

 Following popularity, context fit -- namely, how well a tool fits users' utility needs -- was another major driver of adoption (12/21).
 For example, P9 said:

 \begin{quote} ``I'd want to see what benefit I'm going to get from the tool.
 How it would help me, what its capabilities or features are, and whether it aligns with a problem I'm having.'' \end{quote}